Brysondickerso/bryson-s_portfolio/README.md

-# Bryson's Data Analytics Portfolio
+# Bryson's Portfolio

 Welcome to my portfolio!
-Below, you will find an overview of the projects I've worked on, showcasing my skills in data analytics, visualization, and reporting.
-Each project demonstrates my ability to analyze data, generate insights, and communicate findings effectively.
+An outline of my completed projects that highlight my abilities in data analytics, reporting, and visualization can be found below.
+Every project shows my capacity for data analysis, insight generation, and clear communication of results.

 ---